chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-buddypress-bridge/" target="_new">BuddyPress Integration</a>: Notify BuddyPress Group members of new Group Forum topics and replies.
 It also shows individual Opt Out and Digest settings in each user's BuddyPress profile screen.</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-memberpress-bridge/" target="_new">MemberPress Integration</a>: Make sure your members have access to Opt Out and Digest settings in their MemberPress profile screens, and only get notified of topics/replies they have access to.</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-ultimate-member-bridge/" target="_new">Ultimate Member Integration</a>: Make sure your members have access to Opt Out and Digest settings in their Ultimate Member profile screens.</li>
+    <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-accessally-bridge/" target="_new">AccessAlly Integration</a>: A must for those using AccessAlly, so their users won't receive notifications for forums they don't have access to.</li>
 </ul>

 = Partnerships =